Tetsuya3850/React-Express-Examples/auth/README.md

-An auth example written by React.js, React Native, and Node.js
+An auth app example written by React.js, React Native, and Node.js

 ## Features